 GRADUATES FOR TOMORROW’S LABOR MARKET

 The faculty has a single school, the School of Engineering and Science (SES), with approximately 3,500 students (2016).
 We work continuously to ensure that our palette of programs meets the need for graduates in the labor market of the future.
 A total of 92 percent (2016) of ENGINEERING graduates are in jobs 1-2 years after graduation, which testifies to the fact that an engineering or science degree from Aalborg University makes you a valuable employee for businesses and organizations.

 AN ATTRACTIVE PARTNER

 At ENGINEERING, both researchers and students consider collaboration with the business community and the wider society a high priority.

 In 2016, the faculty signed more than 450 cooperation agreements with external partners, and a study by the Danish Confederation of Industry (2016) shows that Danish companies rank Aalborg University as Denmark's best university to partner with.

 Internationally, the faculty distinguishes itself with high placement on a number of reputable rankings of the world’s universities.
 These include AAU being number 7 in the world in Electronic and Electrical Engineering on the Shanghai Academic Ranking of World Universities 2016.
 And in the U.S. News & World Report rankings AAU is number 18 in Engineering.

-Geographically, the faculty is also far-reaching with campuses in Esbjerg, Copenhagen and Aalborg.
+Geographically, the faculty spans the country with campuses in Esbjerg, Copenhagen and Aalborg.